bbi-lab/bbi-sciatac-demux/README.md

 ## Requirements

 In order to run these pipeline scripts, Nextflow must be installed on the system where they will run.
 You can find Nextflow [installation instructions](https://www.nextflow.io/docs/latest/getstarted.html#installation) on the [Nextflow web site](https://www.nextflow.io).
+These scripts require Nextflow version >= 20.07.1 and <= 22.10.4.

 These scripts are written to run on the UW Genome Sciences computing cluster: they depend on the Univa Grid Engine and various installed modules.